-The validity of the issuance of the securities offered hereby will be passed upon by Fasken Martineau DuMoulin LLP, on behalf of the Company.
-Certain U.S. legal matters will be passed upon for the Company by Davis Graham & Stubbs LLP, Denver, Colorado.
-Cantor Fitzgerald & Co. is being represented in connection with this Offering by Cooley LLP, New York, New York.
+The validity of the issuance of the securities offered hereby and certain legal matters in connection with the offering will be passed on by Fasken Martineau DuMoulin LLP, Ottawa, Ontario, as to Canadian legal matters and Davis Graham & Stubbs LLP, Denver Colorado, as to U.S. legal matters.
+Cantor Fitzgerald & Co. is being represented in connection with this offering by Cooley LLP, New York, New York, as to U.S. legal matters and Stikeman Elliott LLP, Toronto, Ontario, as to Canadian legal matters.